Marsh Restoration and Estuary Expansion - Unocal Proposal

 The Expanded Estuary Concept

-Proposal Benefits
+Proposal Options:

 This restoration alternative provides the unique opportunity to reclaim some of the historic tidal wetland area that was lost to development.
 Benefits include: